 Residents of the Manors are provided with meals, air conditioned rooms, laundry, housekeeping, rehabilitation, medical support, a life enrichment program including spiritual care, social and recreational activities, all within the provision of a safe, comfortable, home-like environment.

-Social work services are available Monday through Friday through a full-time staff shared between the two homes.
+Social work services are available Monday through Friday in each Manor.

-A fulltime Behavioral Support Nurse (BSO) is available in each Manor to support appropriate care-planning and care provision to residents with responsive behaviours.
+A fulltime Behavioral Support Nurse (BSO) is available in each Manor to support appropriate care-planning and care provision to residents with personal expressions.
 The BSO Nurse supports staff through the completion of psychogeriatric assessments and subsequent training for staff on best care approaches.

 Accreditation and Funding

 In addition to meeting Ministry standards, both Manors are accredited by Accreditation Canada.
+However, in 2024 we will be undergoing accreditation with CARF International.
 This national association sets standards and evaluates organizations, ensuring they constantly move towards excellence.

 All funding for Faith Manor and Grace Manor is determined by the Ontario Ministry of Health with the cost of care being shared by the Ministry and the resident.
 Therefore, admission to Faith and Grace Manors is determined by an individual’s physician and the Central West Home and Community Care Support Services.
 Care is provided according to the assessed needs of the resident.